radenmuaz/slope-ad/README.md

 Slope is a small automatic differentation (AD) engine, focused on machine learning (ML).
 It is written to be educational and hackable, yet does things end-to-end, from training to deployment.
-Tensor operations are like Pytorch, but it has functional API like JAX.
+- Tensor API like Pytorch,
-Small enough, but nowhere tiny like tinygrad.
+- Higher-order derivaives, functional API and pytrees like JAX
+- Operator decompositions and easily add new backend like tinygrad.

 # Install

 Clone this repo then
 ```
 pip install -e .
 ```

+Or you can just copy `src/slope` to your projects

 # Quickstart